hariraj-singh/poc-starter-python-microservice/ReadMe.md

 }
 ```

-### Run application as Local Container
+### Running the Application as a Local Container

-- Run container with building new image: `docker compose -f .\docker-compose.yml up -d --build`
+- To run the container with a new image build, use: `docker compose -f .\docker-compose.yml up -d --build`

-### MongoDB - Client
+### MongoDB Client

-To connect and access data for MongoDB, you can use a client tool `MongoDB Compass`
-It is a free s/w and can be downloaded from the internet.
+To connect and access data in MongoDB, you can use the client tool **MongoDB Compass**.
+It is a free software and can be downloaded from the internet.

-To connect simpally add a new connection e.g. `mongodb://admin:password@host.docker.internal:27017/` ensuring all values are correct
+To connect, simply add a new connection with the string `mongodb://admin:password@host.docker.internal:27017/`, ensuring all values are correct.

 ---

 # Features Implemented

-Following are the features that have been incorporated in the service.
+The following features have been incorporated into the service.

-## RESTful service
+## RESTful Service

-This service exposes REST based end-points and uses OpenAPI specification 3.x, and follows spers first approach.
+This service exposes REST-based endpoints, uses OpenAPI Specification 3.x, and follows a specification-first approach.

-- All `controller` are under `app\controllers` folder.
+- All `controllers` are located in the `app\controllers` folder.
-- OpenAPI Specification (swagger-ui) is available under `app\controllers\spec\openapi.yaml`
+- The OpenAPI Specification (swagger-ui) is available under `app\controllers\spec\openapi.yaml`.
-- To open the specs `http://127.0.0.1:5000/ui`
+- To view the specifications, visit `http://127.0.0.1:5000/ui`.

-**[IMPORTANT]** For Devlopers
+- It also has a service, so it demonstrate using a servcie layer `app\services\voting_service.py`

+  - It has connectivity to Database Store, Kafka Stream etc.
+  - Note the servcie layer is not only to be used by API service but can be used by anyone.

+- We also have a DTO built, there can be found in `app\dto` folder

+  - It has a base class that provides basic function on DTo and object manupilation

+**Important for Developers**

-- Ensure the specs are always upto-date.
+- Ensure the specifications are always up-to-date.
-- Always add all the correct Request and Response objects including all the Error's.
+- Always include the correct Request and Response objects, including all Errors.
-- Hint: Using the `operationId` it is able to connect to the required controller/method.
+- **Hint**: Using the `operationId`, it is possible to connect to the required controller/method.

+## Service Layer and DTO

+A service layer has been inp-lementes, the idea is all Busineess Logic, DB operation all core logic would reside in here.
+All services are found under `app\services\` folder.

+The layer is complemented with DTO object that are simple objects.
+The DTO inherits from `base_dto` and it has basic common
+functionality.
+All DTO are found under `app\dto` folder.

+## Helper Class

+- app\helpers\config_wrapper.py - Provides wrapper to read `config.yaml` file and provide a centralise way to consume the configurations.
+- app\helpers\database_wrapper.py - Wrapper for MongoDB
+- app\helpers\decorators.py - All decorators are present in here.
+- app\helpers\exception_handler.py - Basic exception handlers 50x and 40x
+- app\helpers\kafka_wrapper.py - Wrapper to consume Kafka Streams

 ## Kafka Stream

-A wrapper has been written to hide all the complication to Publish and Consume messages.
+A wrapper has been developed to simplify publishing and consuming messages.

-- Kafka Client - Using confluent_kafka client, tested with cluster setup, Update `kafka_server` section in `config.yaml`
+- **Kafka Client**: Uses the `confluent_kafka` client and has been tested with a cluster setup.
+Update the `kafka_server` section in `config.yaml`.
-- Kafka Publisher - Wrapper for kafka publisher with retries and writing to db, with configs
+- **Kafka Publisher**: Wrapper for the Kafka publisher with retries and database writing configurations.

-## Misc Features
+## Miscellaneous Features

-- Sample Service
-- DTO Objects - Base class, sample dto
-- MongoDb - Database Wrapper
-- Error Handler - Server (500), Input/Client error (400)
-- Logging Config - Write to console
+- Logging Configuration: Writes logs to console
-- API Testing - Controller to Service, with mocking (patch) DB layer.
+- API Testing: Controller to service with mocking (patch) DB layer
-- Algo, module - [@Dev] Create Unit Test under /tests/unit_tests
+- Test Algorithm Module: [@Dev] Create unit tests under `/tests/unit_tests`
-- Configuration - Configure get sstored in `config.yaml`
-- Docker-Compose - Start app locally including all dependencies
+- Docker-Compose: Starts app locally, including all dependencies

 ## Pending Items

-- kafka consumer
+- Kafka consumer
-- docker for app - having issue running from docker
+- Docker for app -> Issues running from Docker
-- Use production ready Server
+- Use production-ready server
-- Clean-up readme.md
+- Clean-up `README.md`
-- cockroach db
+- CockroachDB integration